Read the latest news and insights about grocery & retail industry

 For major retailers, the ratio of in-store shoppers to online ones circle around the 4 to 1 mark except for Walmart which shows a ratio of 2.9 in-store shoppers for each online shopper

 The prime customer benefits program has helped to increase the online grocery sales for Amazon as statistics show that two-thirds of grocery shoppers, with a Prime membership, bought groceries from them in the past year.

 Even though sharp growth indication is there in e-grocery sales, you won't believe it when the facts state that only a small section of food purchase is done online in the U.S. However there is a changing trend, there is a reported 14% of online grocery orders against 11.8% last year.

 The figures definitely indicate that the buying mode of people are increasing to the online way as there is a reduction in the number of consumers doing none of their grocery shopping online but on the other hand there is also a small reduction in the number of consumers depending entirely online for their grocery needs.
+Now grocers can brace of online presence in the future of grocery business.
 These statistics indicate that in-store shopping is there to stay but online shopping can definitely support it.